derekling1945/numerical-finance/README.md

-# numerical-finance
+# Numerical Finance
-Implementing Numerical Finance from textbooks
+Putting Financial Mathematics from textbooks into Practice